RaumfahrerSpiffy/Speedify.io/README.md

 2. Reboot

 *Note:* System Integrity Protection must be disabled to access the intended file location.
-To disable, reboot into the Recovery Partition by pressing command+R at boot until the Apple logo appears.
+To disable, reboot into the Recovery Partition by pressing ⌘+R at boot until the Apple logo appears.
-Run Terminal and run the command:
+Run this command in Terminal:
 ```bash
 csrutil disable
 ```
+Reboot.

 After using the script you can re-enable SIP by swapping the above command with:
 ```bash
 csrutil enable
 ```
+Reboot.